Quick Read: What You’ll Learn

 How to verify a certificate

 Every GIA, IGI, and GCAL report has a unique number.
-Verify on the lab website:
+Verify online in 30 seconds before paying for any stone:

 Certificates to be skeptical of